Data Labeling Quality in 2025: The Complete Playbook

 Introduction: Data Labeling Quality

-“Garbage in, garbage out” is still the most honest phrase when building high-performing AI
+“Garbage in, garbage out” remains the most honest truth in AI.

 TL;DR: